Açaí palm: Fruit

-The fruit, commonly known as açaí berry or açaí, is a small, round, black-purple drupe about 25 mm in circumference, similar in appearance to a grape, but smaller and with less pulp and produced in branched panicles of 500 to 900 fruits.
+The fruit, commonly known as açaí or açaí berry, is a small, round, black-purple drupe about 25 mm in circumference, similar in appearance to a grape, but smaller and with less pulp and produced in branched panicles of 500 to 900 fruits.
 The exocarp of the ripe fruits is a deep purple color, or green, depending on the kind of açaí and its maturity.
 The mesocarp is pulpy and thin, with a consistent thickness of 1 mm or less.
 It surrounds the voluminous and hard endocarp, which contains a single large seed about 7–10 mm in diameter.
-The seed makes up about 60-80% of the fruit.
+The seed makes up about 60–80% of the fruit.
 The palm bears fruit year round but the berry cannot be harvested during the rainy season.

 Cultivation

-There are two harvests: one is normally between January and June, while the other is between August and December.
-The last harvest is the most important.
+There are two harvests: one is normally between January and June, while the other is between August and December, producing larger volumes.
+In 2022, the state of Pará, which accounts for 90% of Brazil's total açaí economy, produced 8,158 t of açaí berries, generating US$26 million in revenue.
+The 2022 production was 209 times greater than the volume produced in 2012.

+Child labor concern

+Children as young as 13 years old are employed as laborers to harvest the fruit, using machetes to clear paths in the rainforest, and climbing trees up to 70 ft tall without harnesses to collect berries in the canopy, a process leading to falls and severe injuries in some children.